 It’s important to think of the skills attained, not the positions held during your time in the military.
 The job titles and specific duties are lost on civilian recruiters.
 You will have to list your position, however, think of the skills you performed as you describe your duties.

 The Department of Defense does a great job of keeping all your skills, positions, training, and certifications in one place.
 Go here to obtain your Verification Military Experience and Training document.
 This document is your entire military job history in one very large file.
 Use this when describing your skills acquired.

 Skip the Lingo While Describing Military Jobs & Skills

-For example, instead of listing all the sonar software you used, state that you have experience running a logistic tracking system.
-If you were an Explosive Ordnance Disposal (EOD) tech, you might translate the skills you learned, to include acute attention to detail and most successful while working under extreme pressure.
+For example, instead of listing all the sonar software, you used, state that you have experience running a logistic tracking system.
+If you were an Explosive Ordnance Disposal (EOD) tech, you might translate the skills you learned, to include acute attention to detail and most success while working under extreme pressure.

 Your military experience is your value-proposition; presented successfully, it can be seen as an asset to potential employers.

 Write More than One Version of Your Resume